-Harbor Worker Injury
+Houston Harbor Worker Injury Attorneys

 If you or someone you know has suffered a serious injury while performing duties as a harbor worker, you have the right to seek compensation under the Longshore and Harbor Workers' Compensation Act (LHWCA).
 The LHWCA provides benefits for harbor workers who are injured by workplace hazards found in shipyards and boat yards located on navigable waters.
 This may include adjoining shore installations such as dry docks, building ways, wharves, graving docks, terminals, marine railways, and other areas commonly used for shipbuilding activities.

 You can file for the disability compensation and medical care available through the LHWCA.
 If your family member has been killed while working in the maritime industry, you may also be able to seek benefits on the behalf of your loved one.
 However, if a seaman is covered under the Jones Act or by a state workers' compensation law, he or she will not be eligible under the LHWCA.

 Harbor workers who have been injured are capable of recovering medical and disability payments under the LHWCA, as well as compensation for rehabilitation services and other situational costs.
 However, filing a claim and receiving the full amount of compensation available is not easily accomplished.
 You need an experienced maritime injury lawyer who is committed to fighting for your rights regardless of the circumstances.